keeps/dbptk-enterprise/README.md

 DBPTK logos can be downloaded [here](https://github.com/keeps/dbptk-developer/wiki/Logos).

-More information about these tools can be found at https://database-preservation.com
+More information about these tools can be found at [database-preservation.com](https://database-preservation.com).

 ## To report a problem or make a suggestion

-Create a new issue at https://github.com/keeps/dbptk-enterprise/issues/new
+Create a new issue on [DBPTK Enterprise GitHub Issues](https://github.com/keeps/dbptk-enterprise/issues/new).

 ## Information & Commercial support